KORandi/bullet-js/docs/conflict-resolution.md

 3. **Concurrent modifications**: Neither clock dominates the other.
 These updates happened concurrently and require conflict resolution.

-## The HAM Algorithm
+## The CRT Algorithm

-Bullet.js implements the Hypothetical Amnesia Machine (HAM) algorithm for conflict resolution.
-HAM is a deterministic algorithm that ensures all peers will independently reach the same conclusion when faced with the same conflict.
+Bullet.js implements the algorithm for conflict resolution.
+CRT is a deterministic algorithm that ensures all peers will independently reach the same conclusion when faced with the same conflict.

-### HAM Decision Process
+### CRT Decision Process

-When the HAM algorithm encounters a conflict, it follows this process:
+When the CRT algorithm encounters a conflict, it follows this process:

 1. Compare the vector clocks to determine if updates are causally related
 2. If one update happened after the other, choose the later update